 Best Hair Bonnet Tips

 Nowadays, I generally prefer the bonnet to the scarf.
 It’s easy to use, and for me, stays in place more reliably than silky scarves.
-I also have a satin pillowcase to ensure against a wayward hair bonnet and hairstyles that don’t suit the use of one.
+I also have a satin pillowcase to ensure against a wayward hair bonnet and hairstyles that don’t suit one.
 I adore my bonnet and everything it does for me.

 Header: Jessica Felicio